SciML/LinearSolve.jl/docs/src/basics/Preconditioners.md

 ```

 Alternatively, preconditioners can be specified via the  `precs`  argument to the constructor of
 an iterative solver specification.
-This argument shall deliver a function mapping `A` and a
+This argument shall deliver a factory method mapping `A` and a
 parameter `p` to a tuple `(Pl,Pr)` consisting a left and a right preconditioner.

 ```@example precon2
 using LinearSolve, LinearAlgebra
 n = 4
-s = rand(n)

 A = rand(n, n)
 b = rand(n)